Ryder Cup postponed to 2021, with Presidents Cup moving to 2022

 The qualifying and selection processes for both the American and European teams will be changed and announced in due course.

 Ryder Cup Europe has announced a freeze on the qualifying process from now through the start of 2021.
 Points accrued to this point will carry forward.
+Captain Padraig Harrington will still get three captain's picks, with nine players drawn from the world points list and European points lists.

 As a result of the postponement, the next European-hosted Ryder Cup, set to played in Rome, Italy, will now be played in 2023.
 Additionally, the PGA Tour-run Presidents Cup, which was set to played at Quail Hollow Club in Charlotte in September 2021, will be pushed back a year to Sept.
 22-25, 2022.